Karim Achoui: Early life and education

 Karim Achoui was born in Boulogne-Billancourt into a modest home.
-His mother was a wet nurse, or nanny, and his father was an employee at Renault, an automobile company.
+His mother was a wet nurse or nanny, and his father was an employee at Renault, an automobile company.
 Both his parents were from Algeria.
 He studied medicine and law simultaneously before choosing to pursue law and prepare for a career as an attorney.
 He began practicing as a criminal defense lawyer in 1993 in Paris.

 Career

-Karim Achoui began his legal career the Court of Paris in January 1993.
+Karim Achoui began his legal career at the Court of Paris in January 1993.
 He began working with his former lecturer, Jean-Marc Florand, who was known for serving on the benches of Paris-Est Créteil Val-de-Marne University.

 In his office, Karim Achoui worked on some of Jacque Vergès' cases, including the case of Patrick Dils, a man convicted of killing two children in 1989 and was sentenced to life in prison.
 After new evidence resurfaced, Dils was later acquitted on April 24, 2002.

 Achoui started his own firm in 2000 and won several cases that were highly publicized, including the acquittals of Michel "Le Gros" Lepage, a heavyweight for a gang in the South side, and Marc "Le Forain" Hornec, one of the three brothers of the influential Montreuil-sous-Bois family.
 Achoui also represented several Islamists, which aroused the interest of the Directorate of Territorial Surveillance.

 Among Achoui's clients were Karl Zéro, Jamel Debbouze, Richard Gasquet, the Hornec brothers, Romane Bohringer, Farid Khider et Christine Chauvet.

 In November 2006, Achoui defended Sami Naceri, an actor and producer who had thrown an ashtray at a stylist in a bar a year previously.
 In 2007, the actor was sentenced to 10 months in prison.